 Another function of the ASH Foundation Committee is to advise staff about communications with ASH members and other potential donor prospects regarding the Society’s fundraising efforts.
 This includes periodic evaluations of ASH publications and website features pertaining to charitable giving, to ensure that such communiques are relevant and effective.

 The ASH Foundation Committee structure includes a liaison position to be filled by a current member of the Committee on Practice (with a term congruent to service on parent committee).
-A past ASH Scholar Award Recipient (2-year term, renewable once) and a Past President of ASH (4-year term, renewable once) are also appointed as members of the ASH Foundation Committee.
+A past career enhancement award recipient (2-year term, renewable once), a past President of ASH (4-year term, renewable once), and an individual employed by industry (4-year term, renewable once) are also appointed as members of the ASH Foundation Committee.

 Additionally, a member of the ASH Foundation Committee serves as a liaison member of the Committee on Communications and is expected to attend the meetings of that committee.

-Members of the ASH Foundation Committee are required to attend two meetings per year: one in the spring/summer at ASH Headquarters, and one during the ASH annual meeting.
+Members of the ASH Foundation Committee are required to attend two meetings per year: one virtual meeting in the spring and one in-person meeting at ASH Headquarters in the fall.